Applying for Car Registration in South Carolina

 To pay car registration taxes and fees by mail rather than in person, you must forward your application materials to the SCDMV’s Titles and Registration Division in Blythewood.

-Download our step-by-step vehicle registration guide for detailed information on how to apply for an SC car registration.
+Download our vehicle registration guide for detailed information about applying for an SC car registration.